Proud of our past, passionate about our future.

 The AMHF’s Mission

 The Australian Motor Heritage Foundation is dedicated to the preservation of Australia’s collective knowledge on private transportation on our roads and in our skies.
-We are particularly concerned with the historical knowledge that exists in the 800 motor clubs across Australia but we are equally concerned to preserve our history of motor racing, of aviation in all its forms and of road haulage by truck or bus.
+We are particularly concerned with the historical knowledge that exists in the thousands of motor clubs across Australia but we are equally concerned to preserve our history of motor racing, of motor cycling, of aviation in all its forms and of road haulage by truck or bus.

 We have created a library for this express purpose.
 It is a research library and we are aiming to make our information available in digital form as widely as possible.
-Our book collection is already in excess of 5,000 volumes.
-We also have a substantial and growing collection of magazines and audio-visual items that includes photos, brochures, prints and videos.
+Our book and magazine collection has tens of thousands of volumes.
+We also have a substantial and growing collection of audio-visual items that includes photos, brochures, prints and videos.

 We would like to assist anyone who has a genuine interest in Australia’s motor heritage.
 We are open to requests from primary, secondary and tertiary educational institutions and we are currently seeking government support for our program for primary and secondary school projects.